The Best Travel Reward Credit Cards

 Chase Sapphire Preferred® Card

 Cardholders of the Chase Sapphire Preferred® Card are able to transfer their points to Chase travel partners at full value — 1,000 Chase points equal 1,000 partner miles/points.
 For most cards, some value gets lost during the transfer.
 Or get 20% off travel booked through Chase's site.
-Get double points for dining and travel transactions (1 point per $1 on other purchases).
+Earn 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.
 There are no foreign transaction fees.
-The annual fee of $95 is waived for the first year.
+The intro annual fee is $0 the first year, then $95.

 Online exclusive bonus offer: Get 20,000 online bonus points if you make at least $1000 in purchases in the first 90 days — redeemable for a $200 statement credit that you can put towards travel purchases.
-New cardmembers will get to enjoy a 0% introductory APR for 12 billing cycles on all their purchases, which then becomes a 15.24%-23.24% variable APR after the offer period.
-See terms.
+New cardmembers will get to enjoy a 0% introductory APR for 12 billing cycles on all their purchases, which then becomes a 15.74%-23.74% variable APR after the offer period.

 Capital One® Venture® Rewards Credit Card